MicrosoftDocs/win32/desktop-src/direct3d10/d3dx10disassembleshader.md

-﻿---
+---
-Description: 'Note  Instead of using this legacy function, we recommend that you use the D3DDisassemble API.
-This function -- which disassembles a compiled shader into a text string that contains assembly instructions and register assignments -- no longer exists.' ms.assetid: 'f94264f8-121a-4bb7-bf1f-cc5d2cac6cd2'
+Description: Note  Instead of using this legacy function, we recommend that you use the D3DDisassemble API.
+This function -- which disassembles a compiled shader into a text string that contains assembly instructions and register assignments -- no longer exists. ms.assetid: f94264f8-121a-4bb7-bf1f-cc5d2cac6cd2
 title: D3DX10DisassembleShader function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DX10DisassembleShader function